Iri5s/Iri5s/README.md

 Hello,

-I'm Iris, I am here to expand my knowlege and build programs and scripts around C# and Powershell.
-I work in a Windows 10 IT education enviroment so making things that make my life easier is my goal.
+I'm Iris, I am here to expand my knowledge and build programs and scripts around C#, Visual Basic and Powershell.
+I also dabble in web development, using C#, PHP, JS, JQuery, React.
+I work in a Windows 10 IT education environment so making things that make my life easier is my goal.

-I always appreciate construcitve feedback, please let me know if I can do anything better.
+I always appreciate constructive feedback.

 Have a good one!
 Iris.